 }

-In the service layer, all you need to do is call from(form), and the chain of if statements disappears.
+The service layer just calls from(form), and the cascade of if statements disappears.

 Combining with Pagination